Irish leader: Brexit talks over N Ireland close to a deal - NewsBreak

 Irish leader: Brexit talks over N Ireland close to a deal

-LONDON (AP) — Ireland’s prime minister said Saturday that the U.K. and the European Union are “inching” closer to agreeing on a deal to resolve a thorny post-Brexit dispute in Northern Ireland.
+Ireland's prime minister said Saturday that the U.K. and the European Union are “inching” closer to agreeing on a deal to resolve a thorny post- Brexit dispute in Northern Ireland .

 Leo Varadkar told reporters that he believed an agreement may be possible within days.
 His comments came amid intense speculation that a breakthrough on months-long wrangling over the trading arrangements, known as the Northern Ireland Protocol, is imminent.